Unsafe and Careless Truck Driving in Massachusetts

 The No. 1 cause of most serious truck accidents is unsafe and careless driving.
 Although commercial truck drivers are supposed to be “the professionals,” they frequently fall short of their duties – both the common responsibility to use reasonable care and the statutory/regulatory rules established for operation of machines this massive and potentially lethal.

 Unsafe and careless driving is an issue for all road users, but when it’s the truckers who are irresponsible, it has an outsized impact for everyone else.

-Given that fatal crashes involving large trucks have increased by 12 percent over the last decade (according to the National Highway Traffic Safety Administration), it’s an issue that has caught the attention of Massachusetts public safety officials as well as Boston truck accident attorneys at The Law Offices of Jeffrey S. Glassman.
+Given that fatal crashes involving large trucks have increased by 12 percent over the last decade (according to the National Highway Traffic Safety Administration), it’s an issue that has caught the attention of Massachusetts public safety officials as well as Boston truck accident attorneys at Jeffrey Glassman Injury Lawyers.
 We recognize these cases are high stakes, but also how difficult it can be to get a fair shake from these motor carriers – many of whom fight tooth-and-nail to deny liability or to substantially reduce the amount of damages they’re legally compelled to pay.
 While a truck driver’s unsafe driving doesn’t automatically mean the motor carrier was negligent too (though well-established precedent in Massachusetts and beyond is that carriers-lessees are vicariously liable for negligent truck drivers), often there is evidence that carriers too breached their duty of care.

 Some examples include:

 - Negligent hiring/retention;

 - Failure to supervise;

 Many instances of unsafe or careless driving can be traced back to one of these issues as well.What is Considered Unsafe or Careless Driving for Massachusetts Truck Drivers?